hacdias/eagle/README.md

 - Move all pictures to a different place and flatten content directory to simple markdown files.
 - private webmentions should be LOGGED and SENT by ntification service.
 Not stored on disk.
 - Find a different place to put my activitypub data.
+- Store must be called by services that use it

 ## GOAL: support ActivityPub